 What We've Learned

-As this list unequivocally demonstrates, it is no easier to tell a dog’s genetic heritage just from looking at him than it would be to know a person’s heritage just by looking at them.
-Breed misidentification plays a huge part in the stigma attached to Pit Bulls, and because of this thousands of animals lose loving families, are banned from cities or are euthanized in shelters because they are incorrectly identified as “pit bulls” or “pit bull-type” dogs based on how they look.
+As this list unequivocally demonstrates, it is no easier to tell a dog’s genetic heritage just from looking than it would be to know a person’s heritage by visual clues alone.
+Breed misidentification plays a huge part in the stigma attached to pit bulls, and because of this thousands of animals lose loving families, are banned from cities, or are euthanized in shelters because they are incorrectly identified as “pit bulls” or “pit bull-types” based on how they look.
 Even experienced shelter personnel can’t get it right just by looking.
 DNA testing is the only way to be sure, but since that just isn’t feasible, to prevent needless deaths we must judge them based on their individual qualities instead of how they look.

 Every Year, 1.2 Million Dogs Are Euthanized; Approximately 40% of Them Are "Pit Bulls"

 This means that nearly half a million dogs that look like pit bulls are killed annually in shelters.